ssbc/patchbay/README.md

 The danger in this is that you don't install the right plugin versions, and the server won't necessarily be started with the right config
  (unless you add it to ~/.ssb/config etc).

-For this reason I wouldn't currently recommend this approach
+For this reason I wouldn't currently recommend this approach.
+Note that core devs aren't often running things this way, so if this is broken we wouldn't know, and might not be keen to fix it right now.

 Install a standalone ssb-server (your gossip server)
 ```sh